JolaSonowo/ngxdailyequitysummary/README.md

-NGX Live Equity Summary Cloud Version
+## NGX Live Equity Summary Cloud Version
 This is a professional real-time dashboard that tracks the Top 5 Advancers and Decliners on the Nigerian Exchange Group (NGX).
 It is hosted on Streamlit Cloud for global access.

-Features
+## Features
 Live WAT Clock: Displays the current time in West Africa Time with seconds.
-Real-time Data: Fetches the latest market movements directly from the NGX API.
+Real-time Data: Fetches the latest market movement directly from the NGX API.
-One-Click Export: Download professional reports in Excel (.xlsx) and Word (.docx) formats.
+Excel + Word Reports: Download reports in Excel (.xlsx) and Word (.docx) formats.
 Auto-Update: Data is cached and refreshed every 60 seconds to ensure accuracy without server lag.

-Setup for Developers
+## Setup for Developers

-Clone the repo: git clone your-repo-link
+1. Clone the repo: `git clone <git@github.com:JolaSonowo/ngx-market-reports.git>`

-Install dependencies: pip install -r requirements.txt
+2. Install dependencies: `pip install -r requirements.txt`

-Run the app: streamlit run ngx_app.py
+3. Run the app: `streamlit run ngx_app.py`

-Dependencies
+## Dependencies
-streamlit, pandas, requests, python-docx, openpyxl, pytz
+`streamlit`, `pandas`, `requests`, `python-docx`, `openpyxl`, `pytz`